tmsultan/CS639Project/_pages/Overview.md

 # Lessons Learned, Future Work

 The quantitative results are in line with our expectations as gauged from the qualitative analysis.
 Exposure bracketing performs the best followed by our fusion method, and lastly followed by ExpandNet.
 Though exposure bracketing performs better on these 50 images, we would like to assess how these methods compare when we replace bilinear interpolation with a state-of-the-art super-resolution method.
 This is the next step for us.
+To this end we plan to either retrain the EDSR network with additional HDR images (that we can simulate using our existing pipeline) or use an alternate super-resolution method.

+ Furthermore, the work completed by Han et.al [2] provides a comprehensive framework for future direction, since they attempt to solve a similar problem with a different sensor (event camera).
+Therefore, one step we would like to try in the future would be to build implement a U-Net based nueral network which takes care of both super-resolution and image fusion.

-Additionally, we foresee that a future version of our method could be useful for creating HDR videos of moving scenes, since the high temporal resolution of SPADs (on the order of ns - ps) makes it robust to motion blur.
+We suspect that exposure bracketing with more than 2 images will produce quality images that outperform our method which utilizes two images.
+However, we foresee that a future version of our method could be useful for creating HDR videos of moving scenes, since the high temporal resolution of SPADs (on the order of ns - ps) makes it robust to motion blur.

+We learned how to implement and modify existing nueral networks using pytorch code to suit our needs.
+We also learned how to develop image processing pipelines that work with an arbitray number of images.

 # References
 1. A. Ingle, A. Velten, and M. Gupta, “High Flux Passive Imaging With Single-Photon Sensors,” in 2019 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), Long Beach, CA, USA, Jun.
 2019, pp. 6753–6762, doi:10.1109/CVPR.2019.00692.